-The world of financial services remains ever changing - the needs of customers and the way they want to work with their insurer; the commercial requirements of suppliers and distributors and the regulations that govern the way we operate.
+The needs of customers and the way they want to work with their insurer, the commercial requirements of suppliers and distributors and the regulations that govern the way we operate is ever changing and the

+Society must adapt.
 We must also not forget the importance of looking after and developing the people that keep the Society running - its employees.